gucio321/mati/README.md

 The programm will output all necessary data to the console and write images in `-dir`.
 If you don't specify `-dir` or `-url`, the programm will prompt you for them.

+## Legal notes

+:warning: **DISCLAIMER** :warning:

+This Project is not affiliated with [halmar.pl](https://halmar.pl) in any way.
+There is ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

+For legal info about using the Project, see attched [LICENSE](./LICENSE) file.